LDSorg/lds.org-api-documentation/README.md

 Photos
 ---

-Phone Numbers are only visible via the photos resource.
+The photos and phone numbers are already available in the household resource.

-The photos are already available in the household resource.
+I'm not sure if any of the phone number, photo, or household name are actually different, so this resource may be entirely unnecessary.

   * headOfHousehold.photoUrl
   * householdInfo.photoUrl